 Rebecca L. Starr

 Thanks for visiting!
-I am a linguist specializing in language variation, change, and acquisition in multilingual contexts, and the sociophonetic construction of style.
+I am a linguist specializing in language variation, change, and acquisition in multilingual contexts, the sociophonetic construction of style, and discourse in media.
 After receiving my PhD from Stanford in Linguistics with a designation in Cognitive Science in 2012, I served as an A.W.
 Mellon Postdoctoral Fellow at Carnegie Mellon University.
-In 2013, I moved to Singapore to join the Department of English Language and Literature at the National University of Singapore, where I am now an Associate Professor.
+In 2013, I moved to Singapore to join the Department of English, Linguistics, and Theatre Studies at the National University of Singapore, where I am now an Associate Professor.
 I work on variation phenomena in English, Mandarin, Cantonese, and Japanese, with a bit of Korean now and then.

 My CV (April, 2022)